AFK1111-1/smb-app-test-1111/IOS_BUILD_FIX.md

 # iOS Build Failure Fix for Xcode 16.1

 ## Problem
 PrecompileModule failure for RNFBApp and other modules when building with Xcode 16.1, plus iOS deployment target warnings.

-Also compatibility issues with React Native New Architecture.
+**IMPORTANT**: React Native Reanimated 4.x requires New Architecture to be enabled.
+Do NOT disable `newArchEnabled`.

 ## Solutions Applied ✅